 - Do be polite.
 Always remember to say ‘please’ and ‘thank you’, and address others as ‘Sir’ or ‘Ma’am’.

 - Do remember to have fun.
 The Marine Corps has a proud and illustrious history.
-While it is important to be on your best behavior at the Ball don’t forget the purpose of the evening; to celebrate the Corps and all of its accomplishments.
+While it is important to be on your best behavior at the Birthday Ball, don’t forget the purpose of the evening; to celebrate the Corps and all of its accomplishments.